 Where to look to see the Geminid meteor shower

 The Geminid meteor shower radiates from the zodiac constellation Gemini, the Twins.
-Look high in the southeastern sky after midnight to spot the constellation Gemini.
+Look high in the southeastern sky after midnight to identify the constellation Gemini.

 Visibility of the Geminid meteor shower